time

 • The Buddhist Body Guard

-We live in the here and now, though usually not deliberately or fully.
-When we do bring ourselves fully into the present, we may find a truer reality and can leave our illusion of self behind.
-Or so we’re told.… Continue reading
+We like to think that we live in the here and now, that that is where we can find a truer reality and leave our illusion of self behind.
+But what about the past and future?
+We may not live… Continue reading

 • Ol’ Man River and Wilson the Volleyball; Two Spiritual, Secular Icons